How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - Marketing development funds (MDF) — some platforms offer this at scale

-Use competitive tension: If you're speaking to multiple platforms simultaneously, use that.
-"We're evaluating three providers and your terms are the least competitive" is a legitimate negotiating position.
+Use competitive tension: If you are speaking to multiple platforms simultaneously, use that.
+"We are evaluating three providers and your terms are the least competitive" is a legitimate negotiating position.

 11. Support and Account Management